jraska1/py-isac/README.md

 pip install -r requirements.txt
 ```

-## How to get general overview of script features
+## py_isac - How to get general overview of script features
 To launch the script, you have to activate the venv and run it as python script.
 For actions and options overview, use -h or --help option as follows: